Quimbolos/modelling-airbnbs-property-listing-dataset-/README.md

 ```

 ## Milestone 5: Create a classification model
 > Classification Machine Learning models are created and evaluated.
-These models predict the Category of the Airbnb apartments.
+These models predict the Category of Airbnb apartments.

 In **Task 1**, a file named ```modelling_classification.py``` is created: